 *Please note, this option only applies to undergraduate students.
-UT's 2016-2017 graduate tuition is very competitive at $588 per credit hour.
-This comes out to a total of around $33,000 for the entire program ($15,000 per year on average for a two year completion).
+UT's 2017-2018 graduate tuition is very competitive at $603 per credit hour.
+This comes out to a total of approximately $33,000 for the entire program ($15,000 per year on average for a two-year completion).

 See the lender list for more information about a few of the many private lenders offering educational loans.
 Some lenders require a U.S. co-signer.

 Award amount: Up to $15,000 over college career